Translation Memory Management

 Create a Translation Memory

-Within Smartling, you can create a completely new translation memory or import a TMX file into an existing translation memory.
+Within Smartling, you can create an entirely new Translation Memory or import a TMX file into an existing translation memory.
 (To apply a TM to a leverage configuration, see Configure Translation Memory Leverage.)

 Import a TMX File

 A Translation Memory Exchange (TMX) file is a format used for exchanging translation memory data created by a CAT tool.
 TMX files are useful when you're migrating from another tool or process to Smartling.

 For subsequent imports of the same TMX file, with the same naming convention, the previous TMX import will be overwritten.